 2. Help you be Proactive, and Not Reactive

-With the help of a devised risk management plan, you can assess the impact of your tasks by mitigating exposure to risks and exploit opportunities that capitalize on your organizations’ strengths.
-In other words, it helps you evaluate your current project’s success and to help you build best practices for the future.
+With the help of a devised risk management plan, you can assess the impact of your tasks by mitigating exposure to risks and exploiting opportunities that capitalize on your organizations’ strengths.
+In other words, it helps you evaluate your current project’s success and to helps you build best practices for the future.